andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 ...
 ```

 🚨 **New Term Alert** 🚨 What is Discovery?
 Once again, let's `Ctrl+f` our way to success.
-Way up in `1.
-Introduction` in the Open ID spec, the following information is offered:
+Way up in [1.
+Introduction](https://openid.net/specs/openid-connect-core-1_0.html#Introduction) in the Open ID spec, the following information is offered:

 > This specification assumes that the Relying Party has already obtained configuration information about the OpenID Provider, including its Authorization Endpoint and Token Endpoint locations.
 This information is normally obtained via Discovery, as described in OpenID Connect Discovery 1.0.

 We have been working through the OpenID _Core_ specification, which details the main functionality OpenID Connect layers on top of the OAuth 2.0 spec.
-However OpenID also defines a number of other specifications dealling with ancillary concerns - one of them being _Discovery_.
+However OpenID also defines a [number of other specifications](https://openid.net/developers/specs/) dealing with ancillary concerns - one of them being _Discovery_.

 [4.
-Obtaining OpenID Provider Configuration Information](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) within the Discovery specification tells us how to obtain provider information - by issuing a `GET` request to `/.well-known/openid-configuration` - commonly referred to as the 'well known configuration endpoint`.
+Obtaining OpenID Provider Configuration Information](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) within the Discovery specification tells us how to obtain provider information - by issuing a `GET` request to `/.well-known/openid-configuration` - commonly referred to as the _well known configuration endpoint_.

 The spec provides us with a schema for the expected response.
 At this point we are going to start dealing with _lots_ of json formatted data.
 To make this job easier, I'll be using [QuickType](https://app.quicktype.io/#l=cs&r=json2csharp), an awesome tool for scaffolding C# classes from json schemas, which comes with the added benefit of providing both neat type inference _and_ serialization helpers so that you can just 'plug and play' what it supplies.